Frank Kitto

 Sir Frank Walters Kitto, AC, KBE, QC (30 July 1903 – 15 February 1994), Australian judge, was a Justice of the High Court of Australia.

 Early life and education

 Kitto was born in Melbourne in 1903, but his family moved to Sydney, when his father, James Kitto, became the Deputy Director of Posts and Telegraphs in New South Wales.
 There, he was educated at North Sydney Boys' High School.
-He later studied at the University of Sydney, where he graduated with a Bachelor of Arts and a Bachelor of Laws with Honours, while also winning a Pitt Cobbett Prize in the Faculty of Law.
+He later studied at the University of Sydney, where he graduated with a Bachelor of Arts (1924) and a Bachelor of Laws (1927) with first class honours, while also winning the Pitt Cobbett Prize for constitutional law in 1924.